 The final report for the MEAD project prepared by the POTB dated March 15, 2006 concluded: The project has been successful in demonstrating the substantial removable of pathogens and diseases from raw manure and the beneficial use of liquid effluent for field application.

-If the 1,000 MPN limit for fecal coliform is not actually "operational obtainable", then the POTB should be required to establish what amount of pathogen reduction is feasible rather than avoid any operational limit at all. “
+If the 1,000 MPN limit for fecal coliform is not actually "operational obtainable," then the POTB should be required to establish what amount of pathogen reduction is feasible rather than avoid any operational limit at all.”

-DEQ Response: The report the commenter cites asserts that anaerobic digestion reduces pathogens but does not provide analytical evidence of pathogen reduction, particularly whether digestate results met the 1000 MPN pathogen reduction limit.
+DEQ Response: The report the commenter cites asserts that anaerobic digestion reduces pathogens but does not provide analytical evidence of pathogen reduction, particularly whether digestate results meet the 1000 MPN pathogen reduction limit.
 DEQ agrees and supports anaerobic digestion of manure before land application because anaerobic digestion significantly reduces pathogens.
-In addition, based on research of other states and federal requirements and consultation with ODA, DEQ considers that liquid digestate that is land applied at agronomic rates will result in a safe level of pathogens because pathogens are further reduced as the digestate moves through soil.
+In addition, based on research of other states and federal requirements and consultation with ODA, DEQ considers that liquid digestate that is land applied at agronomic rates will result in a safe level of pathogens that meets or exceeds the pathogen limit of 1000 MPN because pathogens are further reduced as the digestate moves through soil.
 Digestion of manure significantly reduces pathogens and soil application further reduces pathogens.
 Application at agronomic rates provides control such that liquid digestate is not over applied and reduces the risk of surface and groundwater pollution.

 Comment 6